NUCES-Khi/pfproject-bit-rebels/README.md

 ### Why we used:

 1. We have three levels of difficulty i.e. easy, medium and hard.
-After selecting a word from the file, we manipulate it and modified it by replacing limited amount letters with underscores and store the updated word in a 1D array.
+After selecting a word from the file, we manipulate it and modified it by replacing limited amount of letters with underscores and store the updated word in a 1D array.
 2. We had to read and store those files in a 2D array so we can find the word against the program-generated random index.
 3. Considering the type of functions we had in our mind, we decided to create a struct structure, to store the value for both, the random index number and a 2D array to contain our words.
 4. Strings work as arrays.
 If we want to compare a letter of string A against a letter of string B, we need to use arrays.